If your ferret escapes there are a number of strategies that you can employ to increase your chances of having them return safely.

 The most common routes of escape from your home are:

-You can also try to train your ferrets to respond to a squeaky toy, the shake of a treat canister, or some other noise device, which can definitely aid in recovering a lost ferret within their hearing distance.
-For deaf ferrets you can train them to respond to a strobe light.
+You can also try to train your ferrets to respond to a squeaky toy, the shake of a treat canister, a clicker or some other noise device, which can definitely aid in recovering a lost ferret within their hearing distance.
+For deaf ferrets, you can train them to respond to a strobe light.

 Lastly, having tags and/or a harness for your ferret will let everyone know that it is a pet rather than a wild animal and perhaps won’t be so hesitant to approach your ferret.